 I was spooked.
 My brother was spooked.
 Hell—who wouldn’t have been?

 Folks down here have more truck with the weird—that’s a simple fact.
 From voodoo to hoodoo, from loup-garou to traiteur, we’re immersed in the strange.
 Some tread water, some dip their feet in—hell, a few dive deep—but it’s like the heat south of I-10: there’s no getting away from it.
-Maybe that’s why, spooked or not, we wordlessly gathered out rods and tackle, our Off and sunscreen, fished a few nearly frozen Starbuck’s canned espressos out of the cooler, and started the bateau into the patch of swamp that never really became ours that Wednesday, when A. Lee and I signed our names in bold blue ink at the realtor’s office in Lafayette.
+Maybe that’s why we, spooked or not, wordlessly gathered out rods and tackle, our Off and sunscreen, fished a few nearly frozen Starbuck’s canned espressos out of the cooler, and started the bateau into the patch of swamp that never really became ours that Wednesday, when A. Lee and I signed our names in bold blue ink at the realtor’s office in Lafayette.

 The cypress knees rose from the black water like the lower teeth of some great monster.